 As a reminder, keep in mind that an optical pulse meter will not work the same for everyone.
 Tattoos, body hair, skin tone... all of these can create a big difference between people.

-These tests are conducted with a "wide" spectrum of users: one, which is me.
-What works for me may not work for someone else in the same way, or may work better for them.
+These tests are performed with a "broad" spectrum of users: one, which is me.
+What works for me may not work the same way for someone else, or may work better.

 The most important thing to keep in mind is that you have to wear the sensor correctly, tightly (but not like a tourniquet) and leaving a separation of approximately one finger from the wrist bone.
 If you make sure you follow these details you can be sure you will get the best possible results for your skin color conditions, etc.